hyundai-robotics/doc-arc-weld/8_Application_function/5_LVS_tracking/4_seam_finding.md

 </br>

 {% hint style="warning" %}
-* When using the master-shift function, be aware that retries will cause the position to shift forward and backward.
+* When using the master-shift function, be aware that retries will cause the position to shift forward and backward(by +ToolX, -ToolX).
 {% endhint %}

 ---